StoneRose35/Daddelkiste/README.md

 The Daddelkiste consists of a Raspberry Pi 4 connected to the official RPi-Display mounted in a Wooden frame.
 An Arduino Leonardo drives an additional 4X20 Character LCD display showing CPU temperature, Supply Voltage and various other informations.
 A unique feature is the simple on/off switch mechanism with low standby power consumption.
 For this another Atmega8 microprocessor is used.
 The design also features fan control which activates a fan at a certain threshold temperature, as well as a volume control with analog feel.

+## Installation
+A default user "pi" is assumed, furthermode retropie is assumed to be installed in /opt.
+Replace the file /opt/retropie/configs/all/autostart.sh with the one in the repo.
+Create the file /opt/retropie/startup.config, assign "users" group, grant read and write access to the group.
+Copy "hardware_extension.sh" into /etc/init.d/, make it executable.

 ## Schematic

 ![Schematic](schematic.png)